We all hear it repeatedly. Debt is bad! But, when it happens, many of us try to pretend it is not that bad. The truth is, we are lying to ourselves.

 6. It was a great deal

-This is one that can be a catch 22 for so many.
-Yes, we all love a deal.
+The catch 22!!!
+Yes, we all love getting a great deal.
 However, is it a deal if you are spending money on something you would not normally purchase?

 This is all too common with people who start using coupons for the first time.
 They see all of these little papers sharing savings on them and want to use them.
 The sad truth is that many couponers actually spend more money when they start out than they realize.
 They are trying to use every coupon.
 However, if they are buying things they normally would not have on their shopping list, they are spending money just to save money.